Landslide closes Robert Service Way and Millennium Trail in Whitehorse | CBC News

 The City is asking people to avoid this area until the mud, rocks and trees have been removed, and the road and trails can be safely reopened.

 "From what I can see here, it's basically just the guardrail.
-There was some of the infrastructure from the railroad that was dug up as well," he says.
+There was some of the infrastructure from the railroad that was dug up as well," Johnstone says.

-Johnstone says the road will likely be closed for both vehicles and pedestrians until late Sunday afternoon or until all materials are removed and city crews can assess the situation.
+Johnstone says the road will likely be closed for both vehicles and pedestrians until further notice when all materials are removed and city crews can assess the situation.

+Alternate routes are planned for student transportation and the city says Standard Bus has been informed.

-He says no one was hurt and there were no vehicles nearby at the time.
+He says no one was hurt, however, there were a few vehicles and pedestrians nearby at the time.

 'I heard a boom - a very loud noise'

-Note: This story was updated to include the most up-to-date information.
-A previous version of this article stated Robert Service Way will be reopening on Sunday afternoon.
-In fact, it will remain closed until further notice.